Hitting the Music in West Coast Swing Pt. 2

 4. Align yourself to optimally arrive on (4, 5) at the beginning of the turns

-• For instance, if doing a simple LSP with an inside-turn, you would have to begin the LSP on (4, 3), because the first two beats of a LSP are the turn preparation
+• For instance, if doing a simple Left Side Pass with a Left Turn, you would have to begin the LSP on (4, 3), because the first two beats of a LSP are the turn preparation

 • You need to know how many beats each of your turn entrances takes up so that you can pad the (4, 5) arrival time